Is full synthetic better for high mileage cars?

 Yes, because it is a feasible method to improve oil pressure in an older engine.
 Slightly more viscous oil will help you in protect worn bearings too.
 When heavier oil will be added to the engine, it will never leak and throw extra smoke out of the engine.
 Thicker oil can be the best motor oil for hot weather.

-Why is full synthetic more expensive?
+Why is synthetic oil more expensive?

 Synthetic oil is also developed to better withstand the compression and temperatures oil endures in an engine.
 For these reasons, you may pay double for an oil change with synthetic oil, but you’ll also only have to perform half as many (or less) oil changes on your vehicle.

-How much does a synthetic oil change cost?
+How much does an oil change cost?

-Is it OK to go 10000 miles with synthetic oil?
+Is it OK to change oil every 10000 miles?

 In general, though, modern cars can manage 5,000 to 7,500 miles between oil changes.
 If your vehicle calls for a blended or full synthetic oil, you can push that to 10,000 miles.